Chymyst/curryhoward/README.md

 # Revision history

 - 0.3.7 Implement the `typeExpr` macro instead of the old test-only API.
+Detect and use `val`s from the immediately enclosing class.
 Minor performance improvements and bug fixes (alpha-conversion for STLC terms).
 Tests for automatic discovery of some monads.
 - 0.3.6 STLC terms are now emitted for `implement` as well; the JVM bytecode limit is obviated; fixed bug with recognizing `Function10`.
 - 0.3.5 Added `:@@` and `@@:` operations to the STLC interpreter.
 Fixed a bug whereby `Tuple2(x._1, x._2)` was not simplified to `x`.
 Fixed other bugs in alpha-conversion of type parameters.
 - 0.3.4 Reduced verbosity by default.
 Fixed a bug uncovered during the demo in the February 2018 meetup presentation.